 Capitalism in the Middle East tends to be “based on a type of competition, which is often around natural resources.
-But [those countries] have not created opportunity,” Porter said.
-“The historical assumption was that if you were wealthy, you could have social progress.
-And what we found was, well, not so fast.”
-“There are a lot of restrictions on opportunity, and as a result those countries, in general, are stagnant.
+But [those countries] have not created opportunity,” Porter said.“There are a lot of restrictions on opportunity, and as a result those countries, in general, are stagnant.
 They’re stuck.
 They don’t progress.”

 Traditional economic indicators failed to capture the region’s discontent with a shortage of quality jobs, poor public services, and lack of government accountability, according to a World Bank report released in 2015.